 When a few cents totals thousands

 How important is the exchange rate?
 Say you need to get 500,000 euros to a broker in Spain for a down payment on a pied-à-terre.
 The mid-market rate for dollars to euros is 1 USD = 0.95 EUR.
 You’re happy to find two online services that are pretty close to the mid-market rate — one is offering 0.93 for your dollar and the other 0.92.
-But to be sure, you crunch the numbers.
+But to be sure which is the better deal, you crunch the numbers.

 1 USD = 0.93 EUR